sujit79/sleep-app/README.md

  # UI Interfaces

-It is possible to use IFrames or the HTML or JSON output from backend, Highly compatible for usage with modern Frameworks like Angular/React or anyother including Mobile (Flutter for exampe), because of static nature in the outputs.
+It is possible to use IFrames or the HTML or JSON output from backend, Highly compatible for usage with modern Frameworks like Angular/React or any other including Mobile (Flutter for exampe), because of static nature in the outputs.
 Any user feedback is welcome.